Jason5Lee/rslide/README.md

 The new page is sent via WebSocket.
 It's not for an advantage, but I just want to try making something with WebSocket.

+## Install

+You can download it at the [release](https://github.com/Jason5Lee/rslide/releases) page.

+Note that because it will setup keyboard hook, the anti-virus may not like it.
+If you have the concern, you can build it from source by fetching this repo of a certain version tag and run `cargo build --release`.

+You can also install by `cargo install rslide`.

 ## Config

 The app reads config from environment variable, with [`dotenv`](https://docs.rs/dotenv/0.15.0/dotenv/) supports.